uea-teaching/web-based-programming/slides/lecture1.md

 # Contents

+::: incremental

-- The `canvas` element.
+- The `canvas` element
-- The drawing _context_.
+- The rendering _context_
-- Drawing shapes.
+- Drawing shapes
-- Animation with `requestAnimationFrame`.
+- Animation with `requestAnimationFrame`
+- Sprites
-- Responding to events.
+- Responding to events

-# Canvas

-The Canvas _API_ provides a means for drawing graphics using JavaScript and the HTML `<canvas>` element.

-::: notes
-The canvas element is arguably the single most powerful HTML5 element, although its real power lies in the Canvas context, which you obtain from the canvas element itself.
 :::

 ## Documentation